awell-health/awell-extensions/extensions/metriport/README.md

 As a developer-first interoperability solution, Metriport is powering the next wave of innovative companies, accelerating a revolution in digital health.

-To learn more visit https://www.metriport.com/
+To learn more visit [https://www.metriport.com/](https://www.metriport.com/)
 # Extension settings

 In order to set up this extension, **you will need to provide a Metriport API key**.
 You can obtain an API key via the Metriport dashboard by selecting the `Developers tab`.
 To learn more on how to get started with Metriport visit our [quick start docs](https://docs.metriport.com/medical-api/getting-started/quickstart) for our Medical API.
 Also, to better understand how our API keys work check out the [API Keys section](https://docs.metriport.com/home/api-info/api-keys) of our docs as well.

 # Custom Actions

-**GENERAL NOTE: When providing a facilityId it must be the id of the facility the patient belongs to.**
+**GENERAL NOTE: Make sure to create Organizations and Facilities in Metriport before using this extension.
+A Patient must be associated with a Facility by providing the facilityId when stated in the actions.**

-## Create patient
+## Create Patient

-Creates a Patient in Metriport for the specified Facility where the patient is receiving care.
+Creates a Patient in Metriport for the specified Facility where the Patient is receiving care.

+Visit [endpoint docs](https://docs.metriport.com/medical-api/api-reference/patient/create-patient) for more info.

-## Update patient
+## Update Patient

 Updates the specified Patient.

+Visit [endpoint docs](https://docs.metriport.com/medical-api/api-reference/patient/update-patient) for more info.

-## Get patient
+## Get Patient

 Retrieves the specified Patient.

+Visit [endpoint docs](https://docs.metriport.com/medical-api/api-reference/patient/get-patient) for more info.

-## Remove patient
+## Remove Patient

-Removes a patient at Metriport and at HIEs the patient is linked to.
+Removes a Patient at Metriport and at HIEs the Patient is linked to.

-## Get all links

-Builds and returns the current state of a patient's links across HIEs.

-## Create link

-Creates link between a patient at Metriport and an entity (person/patient) on an HIE (medical data source).

-## Remove link

-Removes a link between a patient at Metriport and an entity (person/patient) on an HIE (medical data source).
+Visit [endpoint docs](https://docs.metriport.com/medical-api/api-reference/patient/delete-patient) for more info.

-## List documents
+## List Documents

 Lists all Documents that can be retrieved for a Patient.

+Visit [endpoint docs](https://docs.metriport.com/medical-api/api-reference/document/list-documents) for more info.

-**NOTE: It also returns the status of querying document references across HIEs, indicating whether there is an asynchronous query in progress (status processing) or not (status completed).
-If the query is in progress, you will also receive the total number of documents to be queried as well as the ones that have already been completed.**
+**NOTE: It also returns the status of querying Document references across HIEs, indicating whether there is an asynchronous query in progress (status processing) or not (status completed).
+If the query is in progress, you will also receive the total number of Documents to be queried as well as the ones that have already been completed.**

-## Query documents
+## Query Documents

-Triggers a document query for the specified patient across HIEs.
+Triggers a Document query for the specified Patient across HIEs.

+Visit [endpoint docs](https://docs.metriport.com/medical-api/api-reference/document/start-document-query) for more info.

-**NOTE: When executed, this endpoint triggers an asynchronous document query with HIEs and immediately returns the status of document query, processing .**
+**NOTE: When executed, this endpoint triggers an asynchronous Document query with HIEs and immediately returns the status of Document query, processing .**

-## Get document url
+## Get Document Url

-Gets a presigned URL for downloading the specified document.
+Gets a presigned URL for downloading the specified Document.

+Visit [endpoint docs](https://docs.metriport.com/medical-api/api-reference/document/get-document) for more info.

-**NOTE: This endpoint returns a URL which you can use to download the specified document using the file name provided from the List Documents endpoint.**
+**NOTE: This endpoint returns a URL which you can use to download the specified Document using the file name provided from the List Documents endpoint.**

 ## More Info